gwijthoff/Screenreading/screenreading_syllabus.md

 - N. Katherine Hayles, *My Mother Was a Computer* (2005), pp. 1-14, 89-116
     - Prologue: Computing Kin
     - 4. Translating Media
+- James Bridle, ["How to See Through the Cloud"](https://stml.makes.org/thimble/how-to-see-through-the-cloud) (2013), a brief introduction to the physical structure of the web
 - Roundup of [Implementing New Knowledge Environments](http://www.dh2012.uni-hamburg.de/conference/programme/abstracts/designing-interactive-reading-environments-for-the-online-scholarly-edition/) (INKE) projects from DH2012

 **April 24: There have been 129,864,880 books published, ever.**